vara11/mbd-bidw/Session 02/README.md

 ## Session 2

-The topic of this session is the components of **Business Intelligence**.
+The topic of this session is components of **Business Intelligence** and **Data Warehousing**.
 This repository includes the content discussed in class.

 ## Main Concepts